 In the following, we describe the two algorithms in detail.
-Note that in both algorithms we strive to deliver large energy reductions without excessive slowdowns.
-Consequently, we prefer techniques that minimize the product of the energy consumed by the application times the execution time (energy-delay product [9]).
+Note that both algorithms want to deliver large energy reductions without excessive slowdowns.
+Consequently, they prefer techniques that minimize the product of the energy consumed by the application times the execution time (energy-delay product [12]).
 As a result, both algorithms pick the techniques to activate in the same order.
 Such order follows a ranking set up by the OS or application based on the expected energy-delay product impact of each technique.